Syracuse UniversityOnline MS in Library and Information Science

 Students have options for part-time online or evening attendance.
 Admission requirements vary by college and type of program.
 Bachelor's degrees likely require submission of ACT or SAT scores and a high school diploma.
 Some programs ask for personal statements regarding applicants' experience and interest in the field, and letters of recommendation from former instructors or employers.

 An interview request, either via telephone or in-person, is possible.
-Certificate programs likely require applicants to have a minimum Associate's degree.
-Graduate-level certificates require a Bachelor's degree to enroll in the program.
+Certificate programs in library science likely require applicants to have a minimum Associate's degree.
+Graduate-level library science certificates require a Bachelor's degree to enroll in the program.
 Some also require a minimum of five years of relevant and verifiable leadership or work experience.

 Knowledge management is a field that is relatively new.
 It focuses on a business's spread of information.
 The programs allow professionals to learn how to use technology and understand how to share and disseminate information.
 Most programs can be completed entirely online.
 Some have requirements that are met on campus.
 Most applicants must have some previous work information programming and technology.